francesco-innocenti/Neuro_AI_Papers/README.md

 [Cognitive computational neuroscience](https://www.nature.com/articles/s41593-018-0210-5)
 by Kriegeskorte & Douglas (2018)

+This is a great review bringing together cognitive science, computational neuroscience and artificial intelligence under the name of "cognitive computational neuroscience".
+They emphasise the need to bridge top-down theory and bottom- up experiments, and provide a useful classification of the variety of models used across these disciplines.

 [Deep Neural Networks in Computational Neuroscience](https://www.biorxiv.org/content/10.1101/133504v2) by Kietzmann, McClure & Kriegeskorte (2018)